 IN THE BEGINNING

 Crystal began her career by working in Admissions at Brentwood School.
 It was during this experience that she saw a need for quality preschools in Los Angeles.
 She came home one day with an idea and drew floorplans on a napkin… literally.
 A year and a half later, in 2009, Cassidy Preschool opened in Santa Monica.
 Leaving Cassidy in 2013, the vision continued as Piper and opened in January 2014.
-We now have two campuses… Santa Monica and Los Angeles.
+We now have three campuses… Santa Monica, Los Angeles, and Irvine.

 We’ve seen how friends become family and how a preschool is the perfect setting to make more.
 Whether it’s to grab a coffee, schedule a play date, or plan a vacation, community is at our core.
 As a new parent or a parent of many, Piper is a place to share worries, seek advice, and celebrate the wins.
 The decision to share these intimate years of your child’s life with us isn’t taken lightly.
 We’re humbled by your trust and can’t wait for your family to join ours.

 Developmental or Academic, right?
 Yes, that’s the hot question… but only part of it.
 In terms of an educational philosophy, we created a blended approach.
 Beginning with an emergent curriculum, children are gradually exposed to components of traditional education as they progress through the school.
 We think, we re-think, we create, and we listen.
 We do what makes sense, and promise never to become complacent.

 The Piper philosophy, however, extends beyond the curriculum.
 We love what we do, and put our hearts into every detail.
 Our administration consists of seven… three former parents, one current, one former teacher, an expert in our wide-spread community, and an all-star who had thirty years on us before we broke ground.
 As for our teachers, they are our village… the one it takes.
 And boy, are they amazing.